Sprig Learning creates holistic and inclusive early learning programs for pre-K to Grade 3 students.

 Ideal Scenario

-Preschool programs innovate to ensure greater quality.
-We’ve written before on what a high-quality early learning program looks like.
+Preschool programs (with increased funding and support) innovate to ensure greater quality.
+Sprig has previously written on what a high-quality early learning program looks like.

-Some of the items on the checklist are: adequately equipping the classroom with educational materials, ensuring ongoing communication and offering opportunities for multiple kids of play.
+Some of the items on the checklist are: adequately equipping the classroom with educational materials, ensuring ongoing communication and offering opportunities for multiple kinds of play.

-The world is heading towards more education autonomy for those who are curious about a subject and want to teach themselves.
+The world is embracing increased educational autonomy, allowing individuals with curiosity for a subject to pursue self-teaching.
 We so often hear of success stories from people who did not go to college, or in some cases, did not even graduate high school.

 But even for those individuals, early education was important!